jjallaire/draftpod/src/components/guide/articles/multi-player.md

 In multi-player mode you conduct the draft online (along with draft bots that fill in an 8 person table), and then use the resulting decklists to assemble decks from paper magic cards that you already have.

-### Getting Started

 To use draftpod for a multi-player draft you'll need to specify exactly what paper _cardpool_ you are drafting from.
 This is so that the packs built for the draft accurately reflect the paper cards you have on hand.
 There are a number of techniques for assembling a cardpool which are covered in the [Draft Cardpools](/guide#cardpools/) article.
-You'll need to consult this article before hosting a multi-player draft, but for remainder of this article we'll assume that we already have a cardpool to draft from.
+You'll need to consult this article before hosting a multi-player draft, but for remainder of this article we'll assume that you already have a cardpool to draft from.

+### Drafting

 To start a new multi-player draft, go to the [Draft](/draft/) page, select the set you want to draft from and the _cardpool_ are drafting from, then choose **Multiple Players**: